-‘Wipe it Out’ is now no longer an active campaign, however the strap line has been maintained as a focus for the overarching project which continues to help meet the college’s ambitions in supporting a reduction in HCAI’s and improving patient's experience of care.
+‘Wipe it Out’ is now no longer an active campaign, however the strap line has been maintained as a focus for the overarching RCN activity to reduce HCAIs and improve patient care.
+The campaign aimed:

-- To strengthen partnerships with key stakeholders in HCAI from around the UK and the wider European/international community
+- to strengthen partnerships with key stakeholders in HCAI from around the UK and wider European and international communities

-Wipe it Out work is led by the nurse adviser for infection prevention and control in collaboration with members and stakeholders.
-The current emphasis on activity is focused on moving beyond the production of guidance to more interactive work which focuses on identifying contemporary issues pertinent to nursing and shaping these to form priorities for 2013-14.
-This activity acknowledges the current pressures associated with changes underway within the NHS in England and associated clinical priorities within the quality/safety landscape.
-‘Wipe it Out’ work complements other RCN infection prevention activity, a summary of which can be found in the RCN activity on infection control page.
+The RCN continues to work to improve infection prevention and control in collaboration with members and stakeholders.
+Our current emphasis is focused on interactive work to identify contemporary issues pertinent to nursing, and using these to form priorities for 2013-15.
+This activity acknowledges the current pressures associated with changes within the NHS in England and associated clinical priorities within the quality and safety landscape.

 We continue to engage with the international commnuity, through presentations in European countries and are working to contribute to the European Centre for Disease Prevention and Control project, 'Implementation of a training strategy for infection control in the European Union'.